norawahed93/sdsfw_docs/issues.md

 # Suggestions

 1. Add option for application to open in a new tab.
 2. Show limited page numbers in pagination.
-Currently, will show 100 buttons for 100 pages.
+Currently, will show 100 buttons for 100 pages (if not using datatable).
 3. Auto trigger notification instead of need to add Action class to `AuthorizationInterceptor.java` line 323.
 	```java
 	if (actionClass.equals("RegistrationAction") || actionClass.equals("LoginEssAction") || actionClass.equals("LoginEssAction")) {